 How to A/B test ad copy

-First, determine what you want to improve with your test and consider how your copy can best support that goal.
+First, determine what you want to improve with your test, such as click-through rate (CTR), conversions, or any key metric, and consider how your copy can best support that goal.
 Then:

-1. Create two different versions of one element: Craft two different ad headlines or CTAs, for example.
+- Create two different versions of one element: Craft two different ad headlines, for example.

-1. Let your test run to accumulate data: Typically, a few weeks for the greatest statistical significance.
+- Let your test run: Typically, a few weeks for the greatest statistical significance.

-Case study: CTA-focused ad copy produces a better conversion rate
+Case study: CTA-focused ad copy produces higher conversion rate and lower costs

 HawkSEM client Nava Health is an innovative group of holistic health and treatment centers focused on integrative medicine to treat the whole body.